supabase/supabase-js/packages/core/functions-js/README.md

 # `functions-js`

-JS Client library to interact with Supabase Functions.
+JS Client library to interact with Supabase Edge Functions.